Luxury Hiking in New Zealand

 The ultimate bucket list experiences

-It’s not only the hiking in New Zealand that will be remembered fondly for years to come, it’s also the special bucket list experiences the World Heritage tour includes.
+It’s not only the hiking in New Zealand that will be remembered fondly for years to come, it’s also the special bucket list experiences the Grand Explorer and World Heritage tours includes.

 What are these bucket list experiences?